Lung cancer

-Lung cancer, also known as lung carcinoma, is a malignant tumor that begins in the lung.
-Lung cancers are caused by genetic damage to the DNA of cells in the airways, often exacerbated by cigarette smoking, or inhaling damaging chemicals.
-Damaged airway cells sometimes gain the ability to proliferate unchecked, causing the growth of a tumor.
-Without treatment, lung tumors can spread throughout the lung, damaging lung function.
-Eventually lung tumors metastasize, spreading to distant parts of the body, and causing varying disease.
-Lung cancers are classified based on the cells they originate from.
-Around 15% are small-cell lung cancers, while the remaining 85% (the non-small-cell lung cancers) are adenocarcinomas, squamous-cell carcinomas, and large-cell carcinomas.
+Lung cancer, also called lung carcinoma, is a malignant tumor that originates in the tissues of the lungs.
+Lung cancer is caused by genetic damage to the DNA of cells in the airways, often caused by cigarette smoking or inhaling damaging chemicals.
+Damaged airway cells gain the ability to multiply unchecked, causing the growth of a tumor.
+Without treatment, tumors spread throughout the lung, damaging lung function.
+Eventually lung tumors metastasize, spreading to other parts of the body.

-Early lung cancer often has no noticeable symptoms, and can only be detected by lung cancer screening programs.
-As the cancer progresses, most people experience symptoms of general respiratory problems: coughing, shortness of breath, and/or chest pain.
-These can be accompanied by a wide variety of symptoms depending on the location and size of the tumor.
-Many develop symptoms due to metastases – most commonly to the brain, bones, liver, and adrenal glands.
-Some tumors cause the release of various hormones that impact body-wide functions, causing an array of symptoms collectively called paraneoplastic syndromes.
-Those suspected of having lung cancer typically undergo various imaging tests to determine the location and extent of any tumors.
-Definitive diagnosis of lung cancer requires a biopsy of the suspected tumor be examined by a histologist under a microscope.
-After diagnosis, lung cancer is staged based on how far it has spread.
-Cancers caught at an earlier stage tend to have better prognoses.
+Early lung cancer often has no symptoms and can only be detected by medical imaging.
+As the cancer progresses, most people experience nonspecific respiratory problems: coughing, shortness of breath, or chest pain.
+Other symptoms depend on the location and size of the tumor.
+Those suspected of having lung cancer typically undergo a series of imaging tests to determine the location and extent of any tumors.
+Definitive diagnosis of lung cancer requires a biopsy of the suspected tumor be examined by a pathologist under a microscope.
+In addition to recognizing cancerous cells, a pathologist can classify the tumor according to the type of cells it originates from.
+Around 15% of cases are small-cell lung cancer (SCLC), and the remaining 85% (the non-small-cell lung cancers or NSCLC) are adenocarcinomas, squamous-cell carcinomas, and large-cell carcinomas.
+After diagnosis, further imaging and biopsies are done to determine the cancer's stage based on how far it has spread.